murisi/L2/README.md

 Meta-expressions were already demonstrated in the [compiler section](#the-compiler).

 ## Constraint System
-In L2, every expression is associated with exactly one fragment.
+L2 has a static constraint system based on Hindley-Milner type inference.
+Every expression is associated with exactly one fragment.
 This fragment is called the expression's signature.
-For a program to compile, it must pass the constraint check.
-The constraint check is done as follows:
+For a program to compile, its expressions when taken as a whole must pass the constraint check.
+The constraint check is specified below:
 1. Partition all of the expressions of the program into strongly connected components, where dependency is determined as follows:
    * An expression is dependent upon its children
    * A symbol is mutually dependent with the expression that defines it